rails/rails/guides/source/security.md

 The main objective of most attackers is to make money.
 The underground prices for stolen bank login accounts range from $10-$1000 (depending on the available amount of funds), $0.40-$20 for credit card numbers, $1-$8 for online auction site accounts and $4-$30 for email passwords, according to the [Symantec Global Internet Security Threat Report](http://eval.symantec.com/mktginfo/enterprise/white_papers/b-whitepaper_internet_security_threat_report_xiii_04-2008.en-us.pdf).

-### Session Guidelines

-Here are some general guidelines on sessions.

-* _Do not store large objects in a session_.
-Instead you should store them in the database and save their id in the session.
-This will eliminate synchronization headaches and it won't fill up your session storage space (depending on what session storage you chose, see below).
-This will also be a good idea, if you modify the structure of an object and old versions of it are still in some user's cookies.
-With server-side session storages you can clear out the sessions, but with client-side storages, this is hard to mitigate.

-* _Critical data should not be stored in session_.
-If the user clears their cookies or closes the browser, they will be lost.
-And with a client-side session storage, the user can read the data.

 ### Session Storage

-NOTE: _Rails provides several storage mechanisms for the session hashes.
-The most important is `ActionDispatch::Session::CookieStore`._
+NOTE: Rails uses `ActionDispatch::Session::CookieStore` as the default session storage.
+TIP: Learn more about other session storages in [Action Controller Overview Guide](action_controller_overview.html#session).

-Rails 2 introduced a new default session storage, CookieStore.
-CookieStore saves the session hash directly in a cookie on the client-side.
-The server retrieves the session hash from the cookie and eliminates the need for a session ID.
-That will greatly increase the speed of the application, but it is a controversial storage option and you have to think about the security implications of it:
+`ActionDispatch::Session::CookieStore` saves the session hash in a cookie on the client-side.
+The information contained in the cookie is sent back and forth between the server and the browser, using Set-Cookie and Cookie HTTP headers.

-* Cookies imply a strict size limit of 4kB.
-This is fine as you should not store large amounts of data in a session anyway, as described before. _Storing the current user's database id in a session is usually ok_.
+* Cookies have a size limit of 4kB.
+Use cookies only for data which is relevant for the session.

-* The client can see everything you store in a session, because it is stored in clear-text (actually Base64-encoded, so not encrypted).
-So, of course, _you don't want to store any secrets here_.
-To prevent session hash tampering, a digest is calculated from the session with a server-side secret (`secrets.secret_token`) and inserted into the end of the cookie.

-However, since Rails 4, the default store is EncryptedCookieStore.
-With EncryptedCookieStore the session is encrypted before being stored in a cookie.
-This prevents the user from accessing and tampering the content of the cookie.
-Thus the session becomes a more secure place to store data.
-The encryption is done using a server-side secret key `secrets.secret_key_base` stored in `config/secrets.yml`.

-That means the security of this storage depends on this secret (and on the digest algorithm, which defaults to SHA1, for compatibility).
-So _don't use a trivial secret, i.e. a word from a dictionary, or one which is shorter than 30 characters, use `rails secret` instead_.

-`secrets.secret_key_base` is used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
-Applications get `secrets.secret_key_base` initialized to a random key present in `config/secrets.yml`, e.g.:
+* Cookies are stored on the client-side.
+The client may preserve cookie contents even for expired cookies.
+The client may copy cookies to other machines.
+Avoid storing sensitive data in cookies.

+* Cookies are temporary by nature.
+The server can set expiration time for the cookie, but the client may delete the cookie and its contents before that.
+Persist the data you want to persist on the server side.

+* Rails encrypts cookies by default.
+The client cannot read or edit the contents of the cookie, without breaking encryption.
+If you take appropriate care of your secrets, you can consider your cookies to be generally secured.

+NOTE: In addition to the algorithm used, the strength of encryption depends on the randomness and length of the secrets used, and the secrets being kept secret.

+#### Security measures to protect your cookies

+NOTE: Setup secrets in `config/secrets.yml` for all your environments.

+TIP: Secrets must be long and random.
+Use `rails secret` to get new unique secrets.

+Rails initializes `config/secrets.yml` with random secrets, e.g.:

     development:
       secret_key_base: a75d...